Honda Accord: Indonesia

 The eleventh-generation Accord was launched in Indonesia on 7 December 2023 in a sole RS e:HEV variant.

 Australia

 The eleventh-generation Accord was launched in Australia on 6 May 2024 in a sole RS e:HEV variant.

 Singapore

-The eleventh-generation Accord was launched in Singapore on 16 January 2025 in a sole RS e:HEV variant.
+The eleventh-generation Accord was launched at the Singapore Motor Show 2025 on 16 January 2025 in a sole RS e:HEV variant, equipped with a 2.0 litre engine, delivering up to 181bhp and 335Nm of torque.